julixian/MyVisualNovelTransTools/README.md

 # MyVisualNovelTransTools
 Most of them are written by AI<br/>
+## ACTGSScrArchiveTool
+To extract/pack ACTGS engine arc.scr script Archive<br/>
+Track CreateFileA that open the archive and follow few steps, a certain register will point to the key<br/>
 ## AI5WINGccImageTool
 To convert .png(must be 32bpp) to Ai5Win .GCC image file(Uniformly use G24m format)<br/>
 ## AILScriptSimpleToolPlus/AILScriptSimpleTool++